Creamy Mushroom and Bacon Pasta with a Japanese twist! A dash of soy sauce is the secret ingredient that gives nice umami and savoriness to the dish.

 - Gather all the ingredients.

-- Add 1 ½ Tbsp salt in 4 quarts (4L) of water and bring it to a boil for cooking spaghetti.
+- Add 1½ Tbsp Diamond Crystal kosher salt and 4 quarts water to a large pot and bring it to a boil for cooking the spaghetti.
 Meanwhile, prepare the rest of the ingredients.
-Once water is boiling, add spaghetti and cook according to package instructions.
-Tip 1: Stop cooking 1 minute earlier as you will continue to cook pasta in the frying pan.
+Once the water is boiling, add 8 oz pasta and cook according to package instructions.
+Tip 1: Stop cooking 1 minute earlier as you will continue to cook the pasta in the frying pan.
 Tip 2: Before draining the pasta, reserve ½ cup (120 ml) pasta cooking water.
 Drain well and set aside.

-- Cut the bottom of the mushrooms and slice them.
-Cut the bottom end of shimeji mushrooms.
+- Cut the bottom of 4 cremini mushrooms and slice them.
+Cut the bottom end of 1.8 oz shimeji mushrooms.

-- Remove the stem of shiitake mushrooms and slice them.
+- Remove the stems of 4 shiitake mushrooms and slice the caps.

-- In a large frying pan, heat 1 ½ Tbsp olive oil on medium heat.
-Note: if you use a non-stick frying pan, you can skip the oil.
+- In a large frying pan, heat 1½ Tbsp extra virgin olive oil on medium heat.
+Note: If you use a nonstick frying pan, you can skip the oil.

 - Once the oil is hot, add the bacon and sauté.